Solution | Factories Electricity & CO2 Emissions Forecasting#

 Note

-In addition to reading this document, it is recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.
+In addition to reading this document, it’s recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.

-Smart Production Planning: Forecasting the Future#
+Smart production planning: Forecasting the future#

 The Time series forecasting Flow zone sees us training a time series forecasting model using the visual ML.
 Before training, however, we first filter the electricity consumption dataset on the main meters of the 3 factories: process_main, main_a, and factory_main.
 While the prediction in this project will be made at a site level, a prediction could also be done at the meters or workshops levels.

 Post-filter we bring in the Weekly_production_history dataset to be used as an external feature for forecasting so that the model can better decompose the input signal.
 We also use the Time Series Preparation Plugin to interpolate the data to align this external feature on a fixed sampling rate.
-With our data sufficiently prepared, we are ready to train a forecasting model.
+With our data sufficiently prepared, we’re ready to train a forecasting model.

-In this solution we use the model in order to forecast the daily electricity consumption, and resulting CO2 emissions of three different production plans.
+In this Solution we use the model to forecast the daily electricity consumption, and resulting CO2 emissions of three different production plans.
 In doing so smarter decisions can be made with regards to selecting production plans that will result in a lower amount of CO2 emissions.
-The 3 scenarios forecast Flow zone looks very complex at first but is actually a repeating pattern.
+The 3 scenarios forecast Flow zone looks complex at first but is actually a repeating pattern.
 To begin we upload a dataset containing three possible production scenarios which is then resampled and split by each scenario into three branches.
 Each branch employs the same four steps:

 After completion of these four steps in parallel, the three scenarios are stacked into a single dataset and aggregated by factory and scenario.

-This solution comes with five tabs in a pre-built dashboard meant to enable central energy managers to understand the global consumption and emissions of multiple sites by visualizing the resulting analytics of the Flow in a clear, interactive, and shareable manner.
+This Solution comes with five tabs in a pre-built dashboard meant to enable central energy managers to understand the global consumption and emissions of multiple sites by visualizing the resulting analytics of the Flow in a clear, interactive, and shareable manner.

 Was built by ElectricityMap who enabled us to embed their interactive Carbon intensity map in the first tab of our dashboard.
-With this tab, you can confirm whether or not the location of your factory is included in the ElectricityMap API. |
+With this tab, you can confirm whether the location of your factory is included in the ElectricityMap API.

-Drills us down to a per factory level in order to see the main consumers of each production site.
-A second sunburst chart can be interacted with to see the update distribution of the meters at each factory. |
+Drills us down to a per factory level to see the main consumers of each production site.
+A second sunburst chart can be interacted with to see the update distribution of the meters at each factory.

-We’ve provided several suggestions on how to use electricity consumption and pricing data to compute and predict CO2 emissions.
-If you’re interested in adapting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+This documentation has reviewed provided several suggestions on how to derive value from this Solution.
+Ultimately however, the “best” approach will depend on your specific needs and data.
+If you’re interested in adapting this project to the specific goals and needs of your organization, Dataiku offers roll-out and customization services on demand.